How to become a virtual CFO

 Why are virtual CFO roles becoming more common?

-You may not have even heard the term until recently.
-Trends in the accounting profession have led to value-added services like Virtual CFO becoming more common:
+Trends in the accounting profession have led to value-added services like virtual CFO becoming more common:

 These trends are forcing firms to evolve, by expanding and differentiating the services they offer.
 Basic services like compliance, financial statements and tax returns can still be profitable.
 But they should be relegated to the bare minimum package your firm will provide to a new client.